 - What support services are available for my child at this school?

 If you don’t get through everything you want to discuss, you might need to arrange another meeting with your child’s teacher.
+If your child is present during the interview, you might want to request a separate meeting without your child to discuss any concerns.

-Talking with the teacher
+Talking with the teacher: tips

 Being open and friendly will set you up for positive communication with the teacher.
 You can show that you respect what the teacher is saying by listening carefully and trying not to become too defensive, even if you disagree with the feedback.

 If you have a concern about something, try to be specific and avoid blame.
 Combining a request with understanding will usually help.
 For example, ‘Freya says that when you explain things it makes it clearer to her.
 Would you mind if she asked you to take a bit more time to explain things when she’s learning something new?’
-It can also help if you can mention something positive about what is happening at the same time.
+It can also help if you can mention something positive about what’s happening at the same time.

 If you have to discuss any problems with the teacher, it helps to come ready with some possible solutions, or at least some positive and practical suggestions.
 Be willing to listen to the teacher’s ideas too.
 The aim is for you and your child’s teacher to work on problems in partnership with each other.
 After all, you both share the same goal of wanting your child to learn and feel successful.